WHO are we?

 - to communicate and collaborate in order to make a positive contribution to their communities

-This is what good teaching looks like at Tsukuba International School.
+This is what high quality learning and teaching looks like at Tsukuba International School.

-- The classroom environment is inviting, engaging and inspiring.
+- Learning takes place in a classroom environment that is inviting, engaging and inspiring.

 - Teachers are role-models for their students.
 They maintain high-standards of ethical behavior.
 They are passionate and knowledgeable about their subject and encourage their students to be passionate too.